spotlightpa/poor-richard/content/news/2021-06-22-SPLREDISTRICT23.md

 “We thought that, better we try to fix this one problem now and then move on rather than try to do it all at once,” Argall said.
 “Our fear is that if we try to do it all at once, the bill will fail again.”

-Boscola’s original bill — and its identical House version — was supported by 25 senators and 89 representatives.
+The original bill — and its identical House version — was supported by 25 senators and 89 representatives from both parties.

-Her chief of staff, Joe Kelly, told Spotlight PA and Votebeat last week that the senator was disappointed the amendment guts the guardrails for legislative redistricting, which is done by a five-person commission of legislative leaders and an appointed outside chairman.
+Boscola told Spotlight PA and Votebeat she was disappointed the amendment gutted the guardrails for legislative redistricting, which is done by a five-person commission of legislative leaders and an appointed outside chairman.

+She said she was less concerned about congressional redistricting, as there are built-in checks and balances.
+Wolf can veto the final product, while the Democratic-controlled Pennsylvania Supreme Court could throw out a congressional map if the justices deem it unconstitutional.

+But such reform was desperately needed when it came to the legislative districts, Boscola said.

+“The power of the pen is still going to be with the five individuals [on the Legislative Reapportionment Commission],” she said.
+“The four [party] leaders, they didn’t want to give up the power of the pen.”

-Commissioners of that panel previously said they’re <a href="https://www.spotlightpa.org/news/2021/05/pa-redistricting-commission-supreme-court-picks-chair-mark-nordenberg/">committed to making their map-drawing process transparent</a> and have pledged to hold public hearings while they await population data set to be released in mid-August.
+Commissioners of that panel previously said they’re <a href="https://www.spotlightpa.org/news/2021/05/pa-redistricting-commission-supreme-court-picks-chair-mark-nordenberg/">committed to making their map-drawing process transparent</a> and have pledged to hold public hearings while they await population data set to be released in mid-August, but no such meetings have been scheduled.

-Argall’s proposal keeps some remnants of Boscola’s bill.
+Argall’s proposal keeps some remnants of Boscola’s bill as it relates to congressional redistricting.

 It requires the House and Senate State Government committees to explain how the proposed congressional map follows state and federal redistricting criteria and how the map differs from the previous decade.
 In December 2011, Republican lawmakers revealed and passed a new congressional map in less than two weeks without any public input.